 I was born and raised in Washington State and I care deeply about the economic and ecological vitality of our region.
-I want the Pacific Northwest to remain a great place to live for all its residents.
+I want the Pacific Northwest to remain a remarkable place to live for all its residents.
 I spent the first phase of my legal career helping governmental agencies protect and improve our quality of life.
 I now am helping small and medium-sized businesses, land owners, and developers do their part by assisting them in redeveloping contaminated property and conducting operations that provide good jobs in an environmentally-responsible manner.
 Protecting the environment and growing the economy are not mutually exclusive objectives.
 However, achieving the proper balance requires working with government agencies and other stakeholders to develop thoughtful approaches to complex problems.
-Given my background, I’m in a unique position to assist my clients in this pursuit since I know how governments operate and make decisions.
+Given my background, I’m in a unique position to assist my clients in this pursuit.
 As a result, I efficiently work through clients’ regulatory and legal challenges so they can focus their efforts and assets on what they do best.

 University of Washington Law, JD